 Have questions about the Financial Relief Program?
 Learn more by viewing our Frequently Asked Questions webpage.

-If you are currently on a pre-authorized payment plan (PAP) and need more time to pay for the April 28 tax payments, you will need to notify the Town in writing by emailing firstname.lastname@example.org.
+If you are currently on a pre-authorized payment plan (PAP) and need more time to pay, you will need to notify the Town in writing by emailing email@example.com.
 Doing so will stop all PAP withdrawals and cancel your participation from the PAP program.
 Penalties and interest on owning amounts will be waived until January 1, 2021.

 If you wish to return to any PAP plans in the future, you will need to re-apply and pay any remaining balance on your account.
 The account balance must be $0.
 This applies to all Pre-Authorized Payment Plans (10-month - Plan B, Plan D, Plan E and Installment Plans).